Unity-Technologies/com.unity.probuilder/com.unity.probuilder/Documentation~/Face_Inset.md

 To create an inset face:

 1. Activate the [Face mode](modes.md).
-2. Select the face where you want to add the inset.
+2. Select the face you want to add the inset to.
 3. Activate the [Scale tool](https://docs.unity3d.com/Documentation/Manual/PositioningGameObjects.html).
-4. Hold **Shift** and scale along either axis of the face and let go when you are satisfied.
+4. Hold **Shift** and scale along either axis of the face, and let go when you are satisfied.
 For example, if you want to inset the top face of a cube, you can scale along either the x-axis or the z-axis.
 5. Scale along the other axis of the face to complete the inset.
 For example, if you extruded along the z-axis in step 4, then scale in the x-axis.